 I am inspired by the unknown.
 It is a curiosity and a desire to explore something that I do not understand, something that I only sense.
 I find the beauty in mystery and in undescribed entities.

-This series of small encaustic works is inspired by organisms and plants living under the trees of the West Coast and by the trip to Bella Coola, BC.
+I painted a series of small encaustic works after I visited Bella Colla.
+The series was inspired by organisms and plants living under the trees and by the amazing nature of the west coast.

 ....... shapes rendered in encaustic that look like embryonic sea creatures waiting to hatch or grow into something new.